m3t4n01a/m3t4n01a.github.io/index.md

 <img class="profile-picture" src="me_scaled.jpg">

 Hi there.
 I am a Machine Learning guy, finishing my PhD at Imperial College London under the supervision of [Abbas Edalat](https://www.doc.ic.ac.uk/~ae/).
-My current research topic can be very briefly summarized as "Hierarchical model-based reinforcement learning for trading".
+My current research topic can be very briefly summarized as "Hierarchical model-based deep reinforcement learning for trading".

 ## Research Interests
 My other research interests are in the domain of Deep Reinforcement Learning.
 I am interested in simple methods for non-parametric model-based reinforcement learning, semantic memory building from episodic memory using statistical properties of the environment, arbitrary hierarchical structuring of environments for planning, auxiliary reward functions, etc.